-The POD functions generated from the snapshots were used to form reduced order models for four problems, labelled problems R1-R4.
-Problems R1-R3 have the same geometric structure to that used in the full model simulation, and their material properties are listed in table I. Problem R1 is in fact the same as the full model problem F1, i.e. the simulation with both control rods withdrawn.
-This was used to determine how well the reduced order model reconstructs a problem that was used in constructing the original snapshot matrix.
+The POD basis functions generated from the snapshots were used to form ROMs for four problems, labelled problems R1-R4.
+Problems R1-R3 have the same geometric structure to that used in the full model simulation, and their material properties are listed in Table I. Problem R1 is in fact the same as the full model problem F1, that is, the simulation with both control rods withdrawn.
+This was used to determine how well ROM reconstructs a problem that was used in constructing the original snapshot matrix.
 The remaining problems are however different from those used in building the snapshots.
 Problem R2 resembles the reactor with both control rods inserted.
 In problem R3, the control rods are configured to resemble a heavily inserted left control rod and slightly inserted right control rod.
 This is to generate a highly asymmetric flux profile that is quite different to those of the full problems F1-F3.
 Finally, problem R4's geometry does not share the same structure as that of the slab reactor.
-Instead, the problem has been split in half, with one half being significantly more reactive than the other (the material cross sections are listed in table I).
-This is used as a stress test of the reduced order model as the problem's solution is quite different from those used in the POD construction.
+Instead, the problem has been split in half, with one half being significantly more reactive than the other (the material cross-sections are listed in Table I).
+This is used as a stress test of ROM as the problem's solution is quite different from those used in the POD construction.
 Table I list the reference eigenvalues for each of these problem setups, and these were generated using the full diffusion model.